omwadera/Football_Scout_AI/README.md

 ### Player Scout
 - **Player Search**:
-  - Allows users to search for players using an auto-complete search box.
   - Enhances user experience by providing real-time search suggestions.

 - **Player Profile**:
   - Displays detailed player information including images, basic statistics, and metrics.
   - Provides a comprehensive view of a player's current form and historical performance.

-- **Similarity Analysis**:
-  - Uses cosine similarity to find and display similar players.
-  - Helps scouts identify players with comparable skills and potential.

 - **Scouting Report**:
   - Generates a detailed scouting report using Google Generative AI.
   - Offers deep insights into a player's abilities, strengths, and weaknesses.

 ### Team Builder
+- **Similarity Analysis**:
+  - Uses cosine similarity to find and display similar players.
+  - Helps scouts identify players with comparable skills and potential.

+- **Player Recomendations report using AI:
+  -Helps Coach to find the perfect replacement for a player in the summer transfer window based on custom features.

+### Team evaluator
 - **Coming Soon**:
   - Additional features for team building and analysis.
   - Will enable users to create and analyze custom teams based on specific criteria.